There are no affiliate links on PagePipe.

 The worst and biggest popup offender is OptinMonster plugin, first created in 2013.
 It uses an API that adds 385 milliseconds of load time to every page.
 And costs a minimum of $9 per month.
 What?
 The pro version is $29 per month.
 That’s terrible.
 There is no free version.
 Yet this plugin resides in the free WordPress plugin directory.
 What the heck is OptinMonster doing in the free plugin directory?

 OptinMonster smacks of slowness with a 1.1 megabyte zip download and requiring an API (application programming interface).
-It has a whopping 4 million downloads with 600,000+ active installs.
-Retention then is: 15 percent – that’s pretty amazing.
+It has a whopping 4 million downloads with 1 million+ active installs.
 With those numbers it, must be good.
 Right?
 But these guys are robbing people.
 Why isn’t anyone complaining?
 Why no one is complaining defies reason.

 Perhaps we made a mistake.
 Are we sure OptinMonster isn’t free?
 Yes.
 We double checked.
 And while it appears free, it’s not.